ffAudio/ff_meters/README.md

 instance.
 The number of channels will be updated automatically.

-You can pull the drawing into your LookAndFeel by inheriting LevelMeter::LookAndFeelMethods and copying the default implementation from LevelMeterLookAndFeel in ff_meters_LookAndFeel.h into your class.
-Or use the LevelMeterLookAndFeel directly because it inherits from j uce::LookAndFeel_V3 for your convenience.
+You can pull the drawing into your LookAndFeel by inheriting LevelMeter::LookAndFeelMethods and inlining the default implementation from LevelMeterLookAndFeel in ff_meters_LookAndFeelMethods.h into a public section of your class declaration.
+To setup the default colour scheme, call setupDefaultMeterColours() in your constructor.

+Or you can use the LevelMeterLookAndFeel directly because it inherits from juce::LookAndFeel_V3 for your convenience.
 You can set it as default LookAndFeel, if you used the default, or set it only to the meters, if you don't want it to interfere.

     // In your Editor
     public: